AaronKreisvT/nuclear-notebooks/README.md

 The materials are organized into **7 series**, each consisting of **5 notebooks**.
 They start with absolute programming basics (Python & Jupyter) and gradually move towards topics from nuclear and particle physics.
-Some notebooks may be work-in-progress while I refine content and examples.

 ---